 The City of Kings

-On the Peruvian coastal plain, not far from the Andean foothills where one of the Seven Wonders of the World (Machu Picchu) is nestled, lies the sprawling Incan metropolis of Lima.
-With the total metropolitan population of 10 million people, today’s 3000 Jews of Lima may seem decidedly in the minority.
-Despite this, the diverse ethnic Jewish community in Lima has had varied fortunes throughout history.
+On the Peruvian coastal plain, near the Andean foothills where one of the Seven Wonders of the World (Machu Picchu) is nestled, lies the sprawling Incan metropolis of Lima.
+Compared to a total population of 10 million people, today’s 3000 Jews of Lima may seem decidedly in the minority.
+Despite this, the diverse ethnic Jewish community in Lima has many stories to tell.

 Experience all things Incan with a Jewish twist by taking a tour with Milk and Honey in Lima.
-Our guides will immerse you in the rich cultural heritage of the Jewish community in the Peruvian capital and provide you important historical perspective on the city as a whole.
+Our guides will give you an immersive taste of the rich cultural heritage of the Peruvian Jewish community and provide you with important historical perspective on the city as a whole.

 Contact us today and we'll customize a tour to suit your wishes!